 Li Gan, Clifford Taylor Jr. Professor of Economics at Texas A&M University and Research Associate at the National Bureau of Economic Research, is a specialist in econometrics and applied microeconomics.
 He obtained Bachelor of Engineering from Tsinghua University in 1987, Master of Science in statistics and PhD in economics from the University of California, Berkeley in 1998.
 He has published extensively in areas such as econometric theory, economics of aging, public economics, and Chinese economy.

-Ashok Rai is an Associate Professor of Economics at Williams College.
+Ashok Rai is a Professor of Economics at Williams College.
 His research is on the inequality that arises from unequal financial access.
 He has written on microfinance design and is now working on the global coffee trade.

-Rai has a B.A. from Stanford University, a Ph.D. from the University of Chicago.
+Rai has a B.A. from Stanford University and a Ph.D. from the University of Chicago.

 Hillel Rapoport is Professor of Economics at the Paris School of Economics, University Paris 1 Panthéon-Sorbonne, and a research fellow at IZA, CESifo, Harvard Center for International Development, the Kiel Institute for the World Economy, CEPII and EUI's Migration Policy Center.
 A member of Bar-Ilan University’s Economic Department until 2013, he also held visiting positions at Stanford University (in 2001-03) and at the Harvard Kennedy School of Government (in 2009-11).